openenergymonitor/emon32-fw/docs/install.md

 - Please contact us if you have any questions
 ```

-1. Clip the CT current sensors around Live OR Neutral cable of the AC circuit to be measured (not both), note CT direction K -> L (L: Load), That’s on the Line conductor, the arrow points *away* from the load on the Neutral.
+1. Clip the CT current sensors around Live OR Neutral cable of the AC circuit to be measured (not both).
+Note the CT direction K -> L (L: Load), that’s on the conductor Line, the arrow points *away* from the load on the Neutral.

-2. Plug the CT current sensors into emonPi3 via 3.5 mm jack plugs
+2. Plug the CT current sensors into emonPi3 using the 3.5 mm jack plugs

 3. Plug emonVs RJ45 cable into emonPi3

-4. Plug emonVs into mains power via a domestic wall socket
+4. Plug emonVs into mains power into a domestic wall socket

 5. (Optional) If you have the Raspberry Pi 4 variant of the emonPi3 a hard wired Ethernet internet/LAN connection can be connected.